tbognar76/APKing/README.md

 #APKing

----
-##Having lot of APK file on your PC ?
+##Having lot of APK files on your PC ?
----
-APKing by tbognar76.
-Please respect my time and my work and donate me with some bucks via paypal : bognar.tamas@gmail.com

 ###Here is tool to maintain your local APK repository easily.